-Ohio’s Hospice Loving Care recently recognized one of its patients, Charles Hutchins, with a Veteran…
+Ohio’s Hospice Loving Care recently recognized six Veteran volunteers with a surprise appreciation event at…

 Ohio’s Hospice Loving Care held a flag raising and Veteran recognition ceremony at Memorial Gables in Marysville on Nov.
 10, to recognize and honor Veteran patients for their service and sacrifice.
 The event featured a flag presentation, a color guard flag raising and patriotic songs.